 - Maintain good oral hygiene: brush your teeth twice a day, floss once a day, and rinse with mouthwash.

 - Avoid biting sticky, chewy, crunchy, tough, or hard foods: hard food such as popcorn, nuts, raw baby carrots, hard candy, etc., should be avoided until you get a permanent cover.
 Biting these foods can crack the temporary cap.
+Learn more about what to do if your temporary crown broke off.

 - Take care with hot or cold foods or drinks: the crowned tooth may cause sensitivity.